data-abhishek/git-contribution-guide/README.md

 5.  **Click "Create pull request":** This will submit your changes to the maintainers of the original repository for review.
 They may provide feedback or merge your changes.

 Congratulations!
-You have successfully forked a GitHub repository, made local changes using VS Code, committed them with Git Bash, and (optionally) created a pull request.
+You have successfully forked a GitHub repository, made local changes using VS Code and its integrated terminal, and (optionally) created a pull request.